Enabling Employees · Role Specialties

 The answer isn’t more architects — it’s AI-augmented work

 The way out isn’t a bigger team.
 It’s changing how the work gets done.
-A large share of an architecture team’s week goes to tasks that never required senior-architect judgment in the first place: transcription, cross-referencing, populating the repository, documentation, standards and completeness checking, and analysis of decisions that have already been documented.
-That is exactly the work AI is good at.
+A large share of an architecture team’s week goes to tasks that never required senior-architect judgment: transcription, cross-referencing, populating the repository, documentation, standards and completeness checking, and re-analyzing decisions that were already documented.
+That is exactly the work AI is good at — so architects keep the judgment, the translation between business and technology, and the conversations that actually produce decisions.

 • Architecture modeling — AI-assisted current-state capture and repository population, instead of hand-keying every element.